-In this series on optimum performance we have considered a range of management problems, including working at peak performance; using our strengths; creating more discretionary time; finding energy sources and using that energy to be creative.
-All these aspects of performance are brought together in this final area.
-They all need to be put to use to deliver outcomes you want to achieve.
+This is an article in our series on optimum performance.
+In it we’ve considered a range of management problems, including: working at peak performance; using our strengths; creating more discretionary time; finding energy sources and using that energy to be creative.
+All of these aspects of performance are brought together in this final area.
+They all need to be put to use to deliver the outcomes you want to achieve.

 You can be working at your peak, using your strengths, but not necessarily delivering the goals you value; your effectiveness is made blunt by not being clear about what you want to achieve.

 People perform at their best by using their strengths and being able to choose what and how they do things.
 When this happens they start to harness their energy to be creative.
 Crucially though, they need to do this with a focus on delivering a bigger purpose.
 When strengths flow, choice liberates energy and passion releases creativity, then all that is needed is direction – so that the right things are achieved.

 Improving management skills is not just about improving what and how we do things.
 It’s also about improving the things we choose to do.
 As Peter Drucker famously said: